MobilityFirst/gigapaxos/src/edu/umass/cs/primarybackup/README.md

 Upon receiving Request `r` from client:
 ```
 - If currentRole = `BACKUP`:
-     forward r to PRIMARY, if known.
+     forward r to PRIMARY, if known.        // TODO: specify the primary node
      return
 - If currentRole = `PRIMARY_CANDIDATE`:
      pendingRequests.put(r)